pingforhelp/BCA/Docs/Computer Sci/C.md

 - In **1972**, a new computer programming language was created for scientific and commercial purposes. **Dennis Ritchie** created a new programming language called **'C'** at Bell Labs.
 - 'C' became a popular and powerful programming language.
 It remained standardised when the **American National Standards Institute (ANSI)** defined a commercial standard for the C language in **1989**.
 Later, it was approved by the **International Standards Organisation (ISO)** in **1990**, so this version of the language is called **ANSI C**.

-.# Tokens-variables and keywords and identifiers, constants and Data types, Rules for constructing variables
+# Tokens-variables
+???

 # Keywords
- **Key words** : key words have standard, pre-defined meanings in 'c'
+ key words have standard, pre-defined meanings in 'c'
 * This keywords can be used only for there intended purpose.
 * Key words are an essential part of a language definition.
 * They implement & specific features of the language
 * Every 'c' word is classified as either a key word or an identified
 * A key word is a sequence of characters..
 Note: that the key words are all lower case
 * These keywords also called "reserved words".
-*   keywords of the words whose meaning has already been explained to the 'c' compiled and they meaning can be change.
+*   keywords of the words whose meaning has already been explained to the 'C' compiled and they meaning can be change.
 * Keywords *can not* be used as user defined variables
 * There are 32 keywords available in 'C':